SCUBSRGroup/BinaryDatabase/Paper/Fuzzing/papers/Using-Logic-Programming-to-Recover-C-Classes-and-Methods-From-Compiled-Executables.md

----
-title: >-
-  Using Logic Programming to Recover C++ Classes and Methods From Compiled Executables
+# Using Logic Programming to Recover C++ Classes and Methods From Compiled  Executables
-date: 2019-02-14 17:36:20
-tags:
-- 静态符号执行、
-- 逆向
-- 二进制分析工具
-- ACM CCS'18
-- 2018年
-categories:
-- 论文
-- 软件分析
----

 # Abstract